jcsargis00/MechaCar_Statistical_Analysis-/README.md

 #
 #### Total Summary
 #
 Summary statistics of all of the manufacturing lots are shown in the table below.
-The mean is 1498.78 and the mean is 1500 for this sample.
+The mean is 1498.78 and the median is 1500 for this sample.
 ![total summary](https://github.com/jcsargis00/MechaCar_Statistical_Analysis-/blob/main/images/totalsummary.PNG)
 #
 #### Lot Summary
 #
 Statistics for each of the 3 lots are shown below.
 The mean and median are close to 1500 for each lot.
+#
 ![lot summary](https://github.com/jcsargis00/MechaCar_Statistical_Analysis-/blob/main/images/lotsummary.PNG)
 #
 * The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+#
 The variance for all of the lots is 62.29356, which is < 100.
 However, the variance for lot 3 is 170.2861224, which is >100.
 Lots 1 (variance 0.9795918) and 2 (variance 7.4693878) meet the design specifications as individual lots, while lot 3 on it's own does not, but as part of all 3 lots, it does.
 #

-## T-Tests on Suspension Coils
-### interpretation and findings for the t-test results
+### T-Tests on Suspension Coils: Interpretation and findings for the t-test results
 #### t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 PSI
 #### all lots
 #
 All lots
-p-value = .06028   Since the p-value >.05 the common significance level, there is not enough evidence to reject the null hypothesis for all of the lots as a dataset.
+p-value = 1   Since the p-value >.05 the common significance level, there is not enough evidence to reject the null hypothesis for all of the lots as a dataset.
 #
 t.test(Suspension_Coil$PSI,mu=mean(Suspension_Coil$PSI))
 #